Saturday, March 29, 2008

 And here is an mp3, previously posted, of the Pange Lingua, sung in Latin; follow along with the words, in Latin and in English here.
 This hymn is usually sung during the procession to the Altar of Repose at the end of the service; it's in our hymnal, in two versions (#165 and #166), and is called "Sing, My Tongue, the Glorious Battle."

-If you listen to the webcast of the Solemn Liturgy of Maundy Thursday from St. Thomas Church in Manhattan (for any year when it's available; as I write, none is posted), you will hear, instead of Sanctus Bells at the consecration, the Crotalus:
+If you listen to the webcast of the Solemn Liturgy of Maundy Thursday from St. Thomas Church in Manhattan (for any year when it's available; here's the 2016 service), you will hear, instead of Sanctus Bells at the consecration, the Crotalus:

 The crotalus (also called a "clapper") is "a wood rattle-like object which makes a terrifying sound.
 It replaces the Sanctus Bell during certain Holy Week Masses when the ringing of bells is surpressed."
 After the ringing of the Sanctus Bells throughout the Gloria at Maundy Thursday Eucharist, the bells go quiet until the Great Vigil.
 And in truth, the noise of the crotalus can be shiver-inducing.
 (Crotalus is also the genus name for the rattlesnake.)